gemini-hlsw/ocs-osx/README.md

 https://github.com/gemini-hlsw/ocs/wiki/Signing-Applications-for-OSX#install-certificate

-The certificate is managed by ITS and they can provide a copy if needed
+The certificate is managed by ITS and they can provide a copy if needed (both the private key and the cert are required)

 Additionally an app password needs to be on the keychain according to

 https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow

-The password is available at the interal password site
+The password is available at the internal password site

 # Packaging
-The project uses sbt-native-packager but it adds a custom format that will build the dmg, sign it and notarize it, it can be called via e.g.
+The project uses [sbt-native-packager](https://github.com/sbt/sbt-native-packager) but it adds a custom format that will build the dmg, sign it and notarize it, it can be called via e.g.

 `notarizedDmgFormat:packageBin`